-- (a) Promoting a better understanding of tuna life cycles and the current state of tuna habitat within the catchment; - (b) Working with river users to enhance tuna habitat and two-way migration pathways; - (c) Requiring new structures to allow two-way tuna passage; - (d) Requiring the modification of existing structures that inhibit tuna passage: - (e) Encouraging research into new and innovative methods of providing or enhancing tuna passage; - (f) Advocating for the restoration of wetlands, coastal lagoons and retired oxbows for tuna habitats; and - (g) Advocating rāhui and restrictions on commercial harvesting of tuna.
+- (a) Promoting a better understanding of tuna life cycles and the current state of tuna habitat within the catchment; - (b) Working with river users to enhance tuna habitat and two-way migration pathways; - (c) Requiring new structures to avoid impeding allow tuna-two-way tuna passage access migratory pathways: - (d) Requiring the modification of existing structures that inhibite allow tuna passage access; - (e) Encouraging research into new and innovative methods of providing or enhancing tuna passage access; - (f) Advocating for the restoration of wetlands, coastal lagoons and retired oxbows for tuna habitats; and - (g) Advocating rāhui and restrictions on commercial harvesting of tuna.

 Tuna have a unique and important customary fishery status in the Rangitāiki River, representing the wealth of the people.
-Longfin tuna feature in local legends as the guardian of the resource and of its people.
+Longfinned tuna eels feature in local legends as the guardian of the resource and of its people.

-Ensuring suitable tuna habitat exists within the catchment and providing for their natural life-cycle, including migration pathways, is essential for the survival of the species within the catchment.
+Ensuring suitable tuna habitat exists within the catchment and providing for their natural lifecycle, including migration pathways, is essential for the survival of the species within the catchment.